O-Three-Two/2023-10-zetachain-alpha/phase-1/vulnerabilities/ZetachainPreviousAuditsExplained.md

 #### Peckshield 1/Quantum Brief 1/Halborn 01/Halborn 02: Accommodation of Non-ERC20-Compliant Tokens (low)
 - Any ERC20 token is supported.
 Since some of these are deflationary tokens or non-compliant tokens, issues can occur.
-- Use ``safe`` variant of functions to prevent issues.
+- Use ``safe`` variants of functions to prevent issues.

 #### Peckshield 2: Trust Issue of Admin Keys (medium) - invalid
-- The ``tssAddress`` allows for the updating of important values across chain, such as the zeta supply and more.
+- The ``tssAddress`` allows for the updating of important values cross chain, such as the zeta supply and more.
 - The authors claim this to be a *centralization risk*.
 - However, the TSS address is a decentralized address with all of the validators owning a small bit of the key.
 So, I don't believe this finding is valid.